The-Spice-Devs/Smells-Like-Devs-Prepping/project-prep-2.md

 	- Ability to email recipe to yourself
 	- pick ingredients to find recipes that include those ingredients
 	- nutrional info for each recipe (servings, calories etc)
+	- daily emails of a top hit (for the dev that has no time to search through the web)

 **_Expense Tracker_**